Hawk2811/Termux-SDK/README.md

 # This Project Has Been Discontinued
-# I am no longer developing for Android or Termux platforms

 # Termux-SDK
 Set of Scripts to Compile C/C++ for Termux Using Android NDK and LLVM